tharshi92/finger-classification/README.md

 # finger-counter
-Exploring CNN classification and model interpretation
+Exploring CNN classification and model interpretation using Keras.

 All thanks for the hand labels goes to @SubhiH: https://github.com/SubhiH/HandsDataset